 Missing in Ireland Support Service CLG continued to exercise financial diligence during the year due to the uncertain financial climate in the country.
-The charity recorded a surplus in the year due to a once off donation from a corporate entity.
-Were it not for this generous act, there would have been a deficit of €1,384 - this donation will not be repeated.
+The charity recorded a surplus in the year due to a once off donation from a corporate entity -- this donation will not be repeated.

-Total income for 2023 was €70,762.82, including a grant from COSC/Department of Justice and a single donation of €40,000.
+Total income for 2024 was €44,387, including a grant from COSC/Department of Justice.

-Total expenditure was €32,146.
+Total expenditure was €29,379.

 It is an ongoing challenge to maintain a regular and dependable income stream in the current challenging economic climate.
-With overheads increasing exponentially each year we can only foresee a situation where we will have to draw on our reserves in order to continue offering our services.
+With overheads increasing exponentially each year we have put in place a Reserves Fund from which we can draw in order to continue offering our services.